π§ Design Goals and Principles¶

 -

-package (see https://pypi.org/project/wrapt/)This is only for wrapping functions or classes to resemble their original but does not help us with wrapping existing methods in langchain, for example.
+wraptpackage (see https://pypi.org/project/wrapt/)This package only wraps functions or classes to resemble their originals.
+However, it doesn't help with wrapping existing methods in LangChain.
 We might be able to use it as part of our own wrapping scheme though.

 Calls¶